IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 ## Movie Mayhem a WILD success

 What a success Class ACT performance was!
-HUGE thanks to all parents for getting kids to/from rehearsal despite the wacky schedules, and all the parent volunteers during rehearsals and performances.
-Special thanks to ISV staff (Heidi, Cindy, teachers, and Brian) for supporting the process.
+HUGE thanks to all parents for getting kids to/from rehearsal despite the wacky schedules, and to all the parent volunteers during rehearsals and performances.
+Special thanks to ISV staff (Mrs. Parker, Mrs. Geibig, teachers, and Mr. H) for supporting the process - it was a memorable experience for our students.

 ## SAFE ROUTES TO SCHOOLS